top of page

 [iv] Klein, Is It Just to Pursue Honest Income?
 Economic Affairs, 2019, 39(3): 400-409

-[v] The self-interest map along the selfish-selfless continuum could be recast as the consumption-savings framework typically described in economics.
-The lifecycle framework is the standard way that economists think about the intertemporal allocation of time, effort, and money.
-In the self-interest map -
+[v] The self-interest map along the selfish-selfless continuum can be recast using the consumption-savings framework commonly described in economics.
+In this framework, economists analyze the intertemporal allocation of time, effort, and resources over one’s lifetime.
+On the self-interest map:

-• Selfishness is more like consumption - we are taking care of our self-interests today.
-The uncertainty of payoff is less in the present.
+• Selfishness resembles consumption, where individuals prioritize immediate benefits, satisfying their self-interests today.
+The uncertainty of payoff is lower in the present.

 Browning, Crossley, The Life-Cycle Model of Consumption and Saving, JOURNAL OF ECONOMIC PERSPECTIVES, VOL. 15, NO. 3, SUMMER 2001